fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/maintenance-mode.md

    --resize             extend pool to maximum available physical storage
 ```

 During create each pool is benchmarked and assigned an io_prioriy classification automatically - high/medium/low.
-However, sometimes it is desirable for the operator to explicity designate a classification.
+However, sometimes it is desirable for the operator to explicitly designate a classification.
 To update pool 0 priority classification to 'MEDIUM'

 ```text